GorillaDev420/OS-lab1/docs/report.md

 - file: This is the name of the program to execute.
 If the file doesn't contain a slash (/), the system searches for it in the directories specified by the PATH environment variable.
 - argv[]: This is an array of arguments passed to the program.
 The first argument (argv[0]) is typically the name of the program itself.

-For non-builtin commands(`cd` and `exit`), they should be executed by sub-processes instead of the shell process, so fork() system call should be used to spawn a child process to take care of the process execution business.
+For non-builtin commands(`cd` and `exit`), they should be executed by sub-processes instead of the shell process, so fork() system call should be used to spawn a child process to take care of the process execution.
 The following code shows how a single program is executed.
 (Simplified Version)

 ```C
 void execute_program(char** pl){